Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: Equivalence proof

-By plugging \eqref{lag_2} into \eqref{w_derive}, the optimal MMSE weights are obtained as given in \eqref{W_def}.
-We omit the scaling factor of $\frac{1}{\ln 2}$ here as it has no effect on the solution \cite{Hamdi2016RSWMMSE}.
-Now we need to prove under given optimal MMSE equalizers and weights, problem P2.4 can be equivalently transformed to P2.3 \cite{Shi2011WeightedMMSE}.
-For given ${\bf G}^*$ and $\Omega^*$, by plugging \eqref{xi_c_trans}-\eqref{xi_kj_trans}, the corresponding relationship between the MSEs and Rates are the same as \eqref{Rate-WMMSE}.
-Therefore, problem P2.3 is equivalent to P2.4 in the sense that the optimal solutions for the secure precodr and common rate vector for the two problems are identical.
-It implies that the WSR maximization in problem P2.3 can be accomplished by solving problem P2.4 under properly designed MMSE equalizers and weights.
+Plugging \eqref{lag_2} into \eqref{w_derive}, the optimal MMSE weights are given in \eqref{W_def}.
+The scaling factor $\frac{1}{\ln 2}$ is omitted as it has no effect on the solution \cite{Hamdi2016RSWMMSE}.
+Now we need to prove under given optimal MMSE equalizers and weights, problem \eqref{P1} can be equivalently transformed to \eqref{P2.2_SAA} \cite{Shi2011WeightedMMSE}.
+For given ${\bf G}^*$ and $\Omega^*$, by plugging \eqref{xi_c_trans}-\eqref{xi_kj_trans}, the corresponding relationship between the MSEs and rates are the same as \eqref{Rate-WMMSE}.
+Therefore, problem \eqref{P2.2_SAA} is equivalent to \eqref{P1} in the sense that the optimal solutions for the secure precoder and common rate vector for the two problems are identical.
+It implies that the WSR maximization in problem \eqref{P2.2_SAA} can be accomplished by solving problem \eqref{P1} under properly designed MMSE equalizers and weights.